-During spring, we have at least 6 local races, and try to reach peak speed for Regional and State Championships.
+During spring, we have around 6 local races, and try to reach peak speed for Regional and State Championships.
 We want all our students to race…and win.
 Boat speed depends on every person in that boat.
 It is unfair for some to work hard and be held back by others in their boat who have not done the work.
-It is equally unfair for people who have not invested enough time/effort in maximizing boat speed to share in racing success that they did not truly contribute sacrifice for.
+It is equally unfair for people who have not invested enough time/effort in maximizing boat speed to share in racing success that they did not truly contribute to or sacrifice for.
 Thus, only members of the team who have worked hard enough and earned the chance to race will be given that privilege.
 Racing is not a right.

 Students should attend every practice and every race, just like they should attend every class at school.
 We recognize that life makes this impossible.
 The attendance rules account for the other priorities students and families must have.
 Planning ahead and keeping up with school work are necessary skills students can learn based on these rules.
 The number of absence points should be more than enough for serious athletes.
 We are serious coaches on a serious team.
 We allow racing for deserving members.

 Notification of absences allows the coaches to plan.
 We must set lineups every day (or the night before) based on who we expect to attend.
 Prior knowledge of students missing practice lets us adapt early.
 Otherwise, boats miss water time and the entire team is impacted.
 We must also set lineups for race days, make entries mid-week, and get racing lineups and schedules sent out to the team.
 Absences impact this and must be planned for.